Seneca Meadows Landfill

 Seneca Meadows, owned by Seneca Meadows, Inc. (SMI) is a landfill in Seneca Falls, New York, near Town of Waterloo, with almost 400 acres of landfill and a 2600 acre facility.
 It is the largest active landfill in New York State, as well as Seneca County's fourth largest industrial employer.
 At peak times, the company employs more than 160 full-time workers.
 In 2005, it accepted more than 6,000 tons of garbage a day from multiple states (then three).
 The height limit was 280 ft.

 Methane gas is sent to a nearby independent facility for producing electricity, some of which Seneca Meadows buys back for its own power needs.
 Seneca Meadows began producing gas for electricity in 1995, then producing 2.4 Megawatts.
 Today it produces 18 Megawatts, enough to power 15,000 to 18,000 homes.
 Seneca Meadows parent company, IESI Corporation, claims that the revenue of the landfill is around $48 million.

 In the 2020s, as the existing operating license neared expiration, the owners sought to expand the landfill in both area and height, which was met with opposition amongst the nearby residents and municipalities.
 The swale between the existing mounds would be filled in and extend the peak height of the landfill by over 70 ft to about 350 ft.
+The town voted to expire the operating license at the end of 2025, but this was not recognized by county and state authorities and the landfill continues to operate into 2026.
 The company plans to continue operations until 2040.